How to Find YouTubers to Play Your Indie Game

 - Coordinated launch event: a “Twitchathon” where creators streamed simultaneously on launch day, with Twitch helping promote it.

 You don’t need a 400-creator campaign.
 But one extra hook (a named in-game item, a launch-day stream window, an exclusive cosmetic) gives a creator a concrete reason to schedule the video instead of letting it slide.
-The hook doesn’t have to be expensive.
-It just has to be specific.
+It doesn’t need to be expensive, just specific.

 Common mistakes that tank reply rates